At The Law Offices of Douglas D. Law, Esq.

 , a California consumer protection law firm located in San Diego, California, we provide legal representation to individuals who have purchased or leased a new or used motor vehicle, including cars, trucks, motor homes, motorcycles, all-terrain vehicles (ATVs), boats, and other watercraft.

-For over a combined 50 years, our attorneys have been helping clients throughout California get justice and compensation when it comes to defective vehicles, bad dealerships, and vehicle warranties.
+For over a combined 50 years, our lawyer has been helping clients throughout California get justice and compensation when it comes to defective vehicles, bad dealerships, and vehicle warranties.

 Our Motor Vehicle Fraud & Lemon Law Practice Areas

 Our firm is well-regarded in the legal community for successfully handling thousands of claims dealing with legal issues like: